DoclerLabs/graphql-experiment/README.md

 - GraphQL [official](http://graphql.org/)

 ### Personal goals
-- To create collect and configure pacakges needed to build an API using GraphQL and NodeJS.
+- To create, collect and configure pacakges needed to build an API using GraphQL and NodeJS.
 - To make it easy-to-use for Webpack, React & Redux based single page applications.
 - To add an extra layer of security for private endpoints.
 - To consider using the app on distributed systems.